RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 An option clause gives the publisher the privilege to publish the author's next book (but only if it wants to).

-An option clause potentially binds the author to the publisher, even if the relationship has been unsatisfactory.
+An option clause also potentially binds the author to the publisher, even if the relationship has been unsatisfactory.
-What if the author's editor leaves?
-What if the author gets a more attractive offer from another publisher?
+What if the author's editor leaves, and the author has a better deal with another publisher?
+The author must first show her next work to the publisher under the terms of the option clause in her book contract.

-The clause typically contains some or all of the terms you must accept for the optioned work.
+The option clause usually contains some or all of the terms the author must accept for the optioned work.
-Even “first refusal” clauses and “agreements to agree” impede the author's freedom.
+Even “first refusal” clauses and “agreements to agree” impede the author’s freedom.

-Some publishers will simply delete this provision, but if they won't, consider trying to ask for an editor's clause instead.
+Some publishers will simply delete option clauses.
+Consider asking for an editor’s clause instead?

 If the author and her representatives cannot get rid of the clause, limit it:

 - Avoid options on “the same terms” and “last refusal rights” (allowing publisher to match terms the author has received).
 - Go for a “limited time right of first refusal” on terms “to be mutually agreed upon.”
-- Rather than agreeing to submit "the manuscript," agree to submit a "detailed proposal and sample chapters."
-Otherwise, the Author will be obligated to complete an entire manuscript before being allowed to seek an advance from this publisher or any other.
+- Rather than agreeing to submit "the manuscript," the author should agree to submit "a proposal and sample chapters."
+Otherwise, the author will be obligated to complete an entire manuscript before being allowed to seek an advance from this publisher or any other.
 - Limit the time the publisher has to consider the manuscript or proposal.
 Sixty days is too long.
 Try for thirty days, and perhaps settle on 45 days.
 - Do not let the publisher require publication of the first work before it is obliged to consider the second manuscript or proposal.
 Publication takes at least nine months and can take as long as 18 months or more.
 No author wants to wait two years before getting the deal for the next book going.
 - Limit option only to similar books.
 At a minimum only fiction or nonfiction, as the case may be.